a plant i’d order: lathyrus vernus

 The pea-like flowers of this little legume are most commonly a rich purple, and less commonly pink (above) or pink and white (L.v.
 ‘Alboroseus’).
 A close cousin called L. aureus, with apricot blossoms, is on my must-have list, but hard to find.
 All are hardy as cold as Zone 4, I have read.

 If it’s such a nice plant, why isn’t it more widely sold?
 Like so many early spring beauties, L. vernus doesn’t look like much in a nursery pot, particularly when out of bloom.
-I was lucky that much smarter gardening friends from Seattle who curate the Dunn Garden there brought me a flat of plug-sized seedlings years ago.
+I was lucky that much smarter gardening friends from Seattle who curated the Dunn Garden there brought me a flat of plug-sized seedlings years ago.

 “What are those?”
 I said, wrinkling my nose at the nondescript sprouts in the black plastic tray.